Ricardo Baptista

 avatar.jpg

-I completed my PhD in the Center for Computational Science and Engineering at MIT where I was fortunate to be advised by Youssef Marzouk.
-A copy of my PhD thesis can be found here.
+Bio: From 2022-2024 I was a von Kármán instructor at Caltech in Computing + Mathematical Sciences.
+I completed my PhD at MIT in Computational Science and Engineering where I was fortunate to be advised by Youssef Marzouk.
+A copy of my thesis can be found here.
 Before MIT, I received my BASc in Engineering Science from the University of Toronto.

 Contact: rsb (at) caltech (dot) edu